Easy Leftover Turkey Tacos Recipe

 This recipe can work for two people as it makes a total of six delicious turkey tacos—three each!
 You can halve the recipe, but honestly, just save the leftover turkey taco meat and freeze or make a turkey taco salad, burrito bowl, enchiladas, rice bowl for another day.

-- Leftover turkey | Use whatever turkey leftovers you have from the holiday.
+- Leftover turkey: Use whatever turkey leftovers you have from the holiday.
 However, the recipe is best when you combine light and dark meat, need more leftover turkey breast, be sure to make my Air Fryer Turkey Breast.
+Or use cooked ground turkey.

-- Orange and lime | Freshly squeezed lime and orange juice give the turkey a bright citrus flavor to compliment some of the smokier notes, I created this recipe based on a Yucatan pork carnitas that are amazing!
+- Orange and lime: Freshly squeezed lime and orange juice give the turkey a bright citrus flavor to compliment some of the smokier notes, I created this recipe based on a Yucatan pork carnitas that are amazing!

-- Chicken broth | You’ll want some chicken broth or stock nearby if your leftover turkey dries out while reheating.
+- Chicken broth: You’ll want some chicken broth or stock nearby if your leftover turkey dries out while reheating.
 This ingredient isn’t always necessary, but it’s a good idea to have it just in case.

-- Green chilies | Use hot or mild canned green chilies to bring some heat to the taco meat.
+- Green chilies: Use hot or mild canned green chilies to bring some heat to the taco meat.

-- Spices | Garlic powder, cumin and smoked paprika bring authentic flavor into this great meal.
+- Spices: Garlic powder, cumin and smoked paprika bring authentic flavor into this great meal.

-- Honey | Enhance the citrusy and savory notes in this leftover smoked turkey recipe with a touch of honey.
+- Honey: Enhance the citrusy and savory notes in this leftover smoked turkey recipe with a touch of honey.

-- Oil | Use a high-heat oil with a mild flavor to sauté the onions and seasoned turkey.
+- Oil: Use a high-heat oil with a mild flavor to sauté the onions and seasoned turkey.
 For example, avocados, sesame, canola, even olive oil will work great.

-- Red Onion & Garlic | Caramelize a diced red onion and a little garlic, adds just the punch you need.
+- Red Onion & Garlic: Caramelize a diced red onion and a little garlic, adds just the punch you need.

 - Kosher Salt and pepper | Classic flavor boosters.

-How to Make Leftover Turkey Tacos
+How to Make Turkey Tacos with Leftover Turkey

 Step 1 | Prepare the Ingredients